Skip to main content

 One of the greater engineering feats of the industrial revolution was building the First Transcontinental Railroad.
 This railroad linked Omaha, Nebraska, with Sacramento, California.
 It was authorized by the United States federal government in 1862 and was completed in 1869.
 This railroad dramatically changed travel to the western United States; before its completion, this travel involved a journey of many months in a horse- or oxen-drawn wagon.
 After its completion, the journey could be made in a week.

-This page titled 6.5: The Industrial Revolution is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 6.5: The Industrial Revolution is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 CK-12 Foundation